What is 2D Echo Test?

-• Transesophageal echocardiogram (TEE) : This type of echocardiogram involves placing the transducer in the esophagus, which allows for more detailed images of the heart to be obtained.
+• Transesophageal Echocardiogram (TEE): This type of echocardiogram involves placing the transducer in the esophagus, which allows for more detailed images of the heart to be obtained.

-Why is 2d Echo test done?
+Why is the 2d Echo test done?

 2D echocardiograms can provide a wealth of information about the heart, including:

-• Heart function : The test can evaluate how well the heart is pumping blood, which can be used to diagnose conditions such as heart failure.
+• Heart function: The test can evaluate how well the heart is pumping blood, which can be used to diagnose conditions such as heart failure.

-What are uses of 2d echo test?
+What are the uses of the 2d echo test?

 There are several reasons why a doctor may order a 2D echocardiogram, including: